Installing smart bulbs is usually the first step in people's smart home journey – it was for me!

 As more homes are looking forward to transforming into smart homes, we'll see that installing smart lighting will lower energy consumption and pave the way for more sustainable cities.

 One huge benefit of smart lighting systems is the added perk of controlling your lights wirelessly via smartphone or tablet apps.
-Most smart lights now have support for voice commands such as Apple's Siri, Google Assistant, or Amazon Alexa.
+Most smart lights now have support for voice commands such as Apple's Siri via Homekit, Google Assistant with Google Home, or Amazon Alexa.

 One overlooked yet important incentive to upgrade smart lighting is how smart lights can help reduce crime.
 A study in New York City revealed that smart lighting could reduce night-time crime by 39 percent.